close

 Tip

-The document root directory mentioned below refers to the directory specified by the root field in rspress.config.ts:
+The docs root mentioned below refers to the directory specified by the root field in rspress.config.ts:

 rspress.config.ts